sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

 our sticky note peeling lesson from Annie so that our retro post-it notes wouldn't bend at the sticky part and subsequently fall off of the windows.

-{{< figure
-      src="./images/retro.jpg"
-      link="./images/retro.jpg"
-      target="_blank"
+{{<figure
+  src="images/retro.jpg"
   title="Obed (standing right) discussing his retro sticky notes" caption="We had a beautiful view of Mexico City in the background as the team participated in what has become the unofficial starting point of each retreat."
 >}}

 There were a few themes which I felt were especially prevalent throughout the